-Monitoring and evaluating the evolution of coastal waters is fundamental to identify areas where significant changes occur in order to prioritize appropriate actions for their preservation.
-In this context, the satellite observation of the ocean now makes it possible to collect various physical and biological parameters at spatiotemporal scales inaccessible from traditional in situ measurements.
-Among the various parameters that can be observed from space,measuring the water color makes it possible to acquire qualitative and quantitative information on the biogeochemical composition of surface water.
+Monitoring and assessing the evolution of coastal waters is fundamental to identifying areas where significant changes are occurring, so as to prioritize appropriate actions for their preservation.
+In this context, satellite observation of the ocean now makes it possible to collect a range of physical and biological parameters on spatiotemporal scales inaccessible to traditional in situ measurements.
+Among the various parameters that can be observed from space, the measurement of water color provides qualitative and quantitative information on the biogeochemical composition of surface waters.

-In this context, the Coastal Ocean Watch project, bringing together researchers and engineers in remote sensing and ecology, was developed around a main objective:
+Against this backdrop, the Coastal Ocean Watch project, involving researchers and engineers in remote sensing and ecology, has been developed around one main objective:

-To evaluate and analyze the temporal evolution of the quality of European coastal waters over the last 20 years using remote sensing of water color.
+Assessing and analyzing temporal changes in the quality of European coastal waters over the past 20 years using spatial remote sensing of water color.

-To do this, we will estimate, using appropriate algorithms coupled with satellite observations, some biogeochemical parameters, providing relevant information on the quality of the water and the trophic state of European coastal waters.
-The time series of these different marine parameters will then be analyzed using appropriate statistical tools to define their main temporal trends over the last 20 years.
-As the conservation of marine biodiversity is closely linked to environmental monitoring, this project will provide essential information to decision makers to take appropriate measures to stabilize and / or enhance natural biodiversity.
+To do this, we will use appropriate algorithms coupled with satellite observations to estimate certain biogeochemical parameters, providing relevant information on the water quality and trophic status of European coastal waters.
+The time series of these various marine parameters will then be analyzed using appropriate statistical tools to define their main temporal trends over the last 20 years.
+As the preservation of marine biodiversity is closely linked to environmental monitoring, this project will provide essential information to decision-makers so that they can take appropriate measures to stabilize and/or enhance natural biodiversity.